0x80/isolate-package/README.md

 Type: `string`, default: `"../.."`

 The relative path to the root of the workspace / monorepo.
-In a typical repository you will have a `packages` and possibly an `apps` directory, and both contain packages, so any package you would want to isolate is located 2 levels up from the root.
+In a typical setup you will have a `packages` directory and possibly also an `apps` and a `services` directory, all of which contain packages.
+So any package you would want to isolate is located 2 levels up from the root.

 For example